OpenHack/openhack.github.com/miami/index.markdown

 ### Info

+MacBooks and mojitos.
 OpenHack Miami meets in [The Grove Spot](http://grovespot.com/) on most Mondays at 7:30pm.

 * You can hack on anything!
 Any language, framework, public/open-source, personal, etc.
 * Skill level doesn't matter.
 We don't care if you're working on Hello World or on increasing your wizarding level.